 Check out what promotions are on offer and how often they change, what bonuses are up for grabs and what the wagering requirements are.
 In addition, security and customer service are essential parts of the equation.

 Don’t forget about the importance of the software that powers the game.
 As the marketplace becomes ever more crowded, software engineers are always on the lookout for new feature to add to the game.

 Some of the leading software companies in the gaming industry are:

 Summary of European Blackjack

 If your aim is to learn how to play European Blackjack but need a little time to learn the rules and get to grips with some of the less familiar tactics, look for a casino that lets you play free European Blackjack.
-It’s a great way to gain some understanding and confidence before playing with real money.
+It’s a great way to gain some understanding and confidence before playing at a real money casino.

 European Blackjack, in line with most of the other variations of the game, has low house edges although in percentage terms it does depend on a number of factors.
 Side bets, for example, will give the house an increased edge.